Quasinormal modes and echoes of a double braneworld: quasinormal modes and echo of the branes

 Further rewrite the function $\phi(u)$ as

 Substituting the above expression~(\ref{boundarysolutions}) into Eq.~(\ref{Schrodingerlikeequation1}), we have a final equation that is suitable for the Bernstein spectral method

 where

 We use the Mathematica package~\cite{Fortuna:2020obg} which is called SpectralB to obtain the QNMs of the thick brane.
 The results are compared with those obtained by the direct integration method, which are shown in Tab.~\ref{tab1}.
 The effect of the parameter $s$ on the first three quasinormal frequencies (QNFs) is shown in Fig.~\ref{figms}.
 From Tab.~\ref{tab1} and Fig.~\ref{figms}, we can see that the real parts of the second and third QNFs and the imaginary parts of the first three QNFs increase with the parameter $s$.
 The real part of the first QNF first increases with $s$ and then decreases.
 This shows that the lifetime of the first three QNMs on the brane increases with $s$.
 It can also be seen that when $s$ changes from 1 to 3, the first three QNFs change more dramatically.
 Then, with the increase of $s$, the first three QNFs change gently.
 This is because when $s$ from 1 to 3 the thick brane splits into two sub-brane, and the structure of the thick brane completely changes.
 Then $s$ increase only gradually changes the thickness of each sub-brane and the distance between sub-branes, so the quasinormal spectrum changes more gently.
+Moreover, to validate our numerical results by the Bernstein spectral method, we performed a backward error analysis on the results.
+The backward error is defined as~\cite{Chung:2023wkd}

+We analyze the backward error of the first QNF for $s=1$ and $s=3$, and the results are shown in Fig.~\ref{figbackwarderror}.
+The results show that the truncation error of the first QNF decreases exponentially with the spectral order $N$, consistent with the exponential convergence predicted by the spectral method.

 In addition, we also investigated the high overtone modes of the thick brane.
 The results are shown in Tabs.~\ref{tab2},~\ref{tab3}, and Fig.~\ref{qnmplotten}.
 From Fig.~\ref{figqnms1plotten} we can see that the real part of the first ten QNFs decreases with the overtone number $n$.
 This is very similar to the Schwarzschild black hole situation.
 Because the dual potential of the thick brane when $s=1$ is similar to the shape of the effective potential of the Schwarzschild black hole.
 But when the brane splits, the situation is very different.
 Table~\ref{tab3} and Fig.~\ref{figqnms31321plotten} show the first ten QNFs of thick brane with different parameters $s$.
 From Fig.~\ref{figqnms31321plotten} we can clearly see that, in contrast to the case of $s=1$ (the brane does not split), the real part of the first ten QNFs increases with $n$.
 Therefore, the splitting of thick brane has a great influence on its quasinormal spectrum.